-Many small business owners have a difficult time in getting positive result from their business meetings.
+Many small business owners have a difficult time getting positive results from their business meetings.
 It can be frustrating to go to a meeting and get nothing accomplished.
 A company wastes valuable time and money in conducting business meetings that do not get any results.

-As a result, here are 7 ways to get the most out of your business gatherings.
+As a result, here are seven ways to get the most out of your business gatherings.

 Develop a plan.